 A.K.A.-47 is about weaponry in video games being given a different name for copyright reasons.
-The page itself is free from this, but every now and then a different page that ends up mentioning the AK-47 assault rifle will have its name potholed to the trope because, hey, it's only missing one letter, that's gotta count, right?note Ignore that most AK-47's in games nowadays are actually AKM's, and thus would count for this trope.
+Every now and then a page that ends up mentioning the AK-47 assault rifle will have its name potholed to the trope because, hey, it's only missing one letter, that's gotta count, right?note Ignore that most AK-47's in games nowadays are actually AKM's, and thus would count for this trope.

 Aluminum Christmas Trees is supposed to be about something that clearly sounds fake but does actually exist.
 Any item or process that sounds even slightly improbable gets a pot hole to the trope reading "these actually exist" or "this is actually possible", no matter how well-known the "this" in question actually is.

 Ambiguously Brown is meant to refer to a character whose skin is noticeably darker than the rest of the cast, but their ethnicity is never touched upon.
 It now tends to refer to any character whose skin isn't milky white.